Home / Skipper (Hesperiidae) / Long-tailed Skipper (Urbanus proteus)

 Quick Facts

-Adult diet Nectar from a variety of flowers like shepherd’s needle, lantana, and bougainvillea
+Adult DietFeeds on nectar from flowers like shepherd’s needle, lantana, and bougainvillea.

 Did You Know?

-• During the autumn, a nuclear polyhedrosis virus (NPV) often kills up to 50% of the caterpillar population.
+• An autumnal outbreak of a nuclear polyhedrosis virus (NPV) can decimate up to 50% of the caterpillar population, reflecting the delicate balance of nature.

 Leave a Reply